OutSystems/docs-product/src/ref/apis/auto/sanitization-api.final.md

 # Sanitization API

-API that provides methods to help you avoid code injection in HTML, JavaScript, and SQL snippets that need to include untrusted content, for example, content gathered from end users.
+API that provides server actions to help you avoid code injection in HTML, JavaScript, and SQL snippets that need to include untrusted content, for example, content gathered from end users.
+To use the server actions from Sanitization API, add the **Sanitization (extension)** as a dependency.

 ## Summary

 Action | Description
 ---|---
 [BuildSafe_InClauseIntegerList](<#BuildSafe_InClauseIntegerList>) | Returns a comma-delimited text value containing all the integer values provided as input.
 The returned value can be safely used in a SQL &quot;IN&quot; clause.
 [BuildSafe_InClauseTextList](<#BuildSafe_InClauseTextList>) | Returns a comma-delimited text value with the encoded version of all the text values provided as input.
 The returned value can be safely used in a SQL &quot;IN&quot; clause.
+This method should only be used in queries against the Platform's main database.
+Behavior can be unexpected when used against external databases.
-[SanitizeHtml](<#SanitizeHtml>) | Sanitizes the provided HTML using the HtmlSanitizer NuGet package.
+[SanitizeHtml](<#SanitizeHtml>) | Sanitizes the provided HTML using [HtmlSanitizer NuGet package](https://github.com/mganss/HtmlSanitizer).
 [VerifyJavascriptLiteral](<#VerifyJavascriptLiteral>) | Ensures the provided JavaScript only contains JavaScript/JSON literals such as string, array, or Object literals.
 If it contains anything else, an INVALID JAVASCRIPT LITERAL exception is thrown.
 Learn more about JavaScript literals in the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Grammar_and_types#Literals).
 [VerifySqlLiteral](<#VerifySqlLiteral>) | **Deprecated**.
 Ensure the provided SQL only contains literals.
 If it contains anything else, an INVALID SQL LITERAL exception is thrown.